Take in Lucca – A Top Tuscan Town

 Road safety Italy / your country

 One of the top basilicas in Lucca dating back to Roman times is the San Michele in Foro – at the old Tuscan town market (in foro is the Latin term for ‘in the market’).
-The current church in both Romanesque and Gothic style was initiated during the 11th century, but the original church was founded even before year 800.
-The campanile is absolutely magnificent with a façade featuring blind arcades, sculptures and ingenious columns which are notably all different.
+The current church in Romanesque and Gothic styles was initiated during the 11th century, but the original church was founded before the year 800.
+The campanile is magnificent, with a façade featuring blind arcades, sculptures and ingenious columns, notably all different.
 The summit is adorned with a statue of the Archangel, St. Michael.
-Moreover, the basilica holds a statue of the Madonna salutis portus.
+Moreover, the basilica holds a Madonna statue salutis portus.

 When strolling around in Lucca, you will notice a considerable number of towers scattered across the town.
-They date together with the adjoining villas back to between the 12th and 16th centuries.
+They and the adjoining villas date to between the 12th and 16th centuries.
 Wealthy, influential Tuscan families in town built impressive towers to manifest their importance.

-Despite repeated clashes with people of Pisa and other powerful, noble families, Lucca managed to survive both economically and politically.
+Despite repeated clashes with the people of Pisa and other powerful, noble families, Lucca managed to survive economically and politically.

-Throughout the years the city stood under different rules and controls, and alternately became an independent republic and a duchy.
-In fact Lucca remained an independent republic for nearly 500 years.
-During the 1400s it developed from an ancient city of medieval towers into an enclosed city, encircled by the same town walls that today still stand.
+Throughout the years, the city stood under different rules and controls and alternately became an independent republic and a duchy.
+Lucca remained an independent republic for nearly 500 years.
+During the 1400s, it developed from an ancient city of medieval towers into an enclosed city encircled by the same town walls that today still stand.

-One of the funny things you can do in Lucca is to make the tour of the old town on top of the town walls.
-Do like the locals and rent a bicycle to do the 4 km (2.5 miles) stretch of walkway all the way round on the rampart encircling the town.
+One of the funny things you can do in Lucca is to take a tour of the old town on top of the town walls.
+Do like the locals: rent a bicycle to do the 4 km (2.5 miles) stretch of walkway on the rampart encircling the town.
 Look out above the mazy town rooftops to view the surrounding Tuscan hillsides.

-Also during the more recent centuries Lucca has been a historical focal point.
-In 1799 Napoleon’s troops invaded the Tuscan town, and it got status of a Principality.
-Later, in 1815 Lucca came under the control of Maria Luisa of Bourbon for some years.
-Her son, Charles of Bourbon, eventually handed the control of Lucca over to the grand duchy of Tuscany in1847 which meant the end of the city’s independence.
+Also, in the more recent centuries, Lucca has been a historical focal point.
+In 1799, Napoleon’s troops invaded the Tuscan town, and it received the status of a Principality.
+Later, in 1815, Lucca came under the control of Maria Luisa of Bourbon for some years.
+Her son, Charles of Bourbon, eventually handed Lucca over to the Grand Duchy of Tuscany in 1847, ending the city’s independence.
 With the unification of Italy in 1861, Lucca finally became part of the unified country Italy.

 The rich history is reflected in the number of historical structures spanning the old town.
-Lucca is also known as the city of a hundred churches – referring to the huge amount of churches dispersed in the streets.
-Nearly every street corner features interesting buildings of which many are religious constructions.
+Lucca is also known as the city of a hundred churches – referring to the vast number of churches dispersed in the streets.
+Nearly every street corner features spectacular buildings.
 Among the masterpieces are the Duomo – the San Martino Cathedral and the San Michele in Foro.

 The Duomo, the Cathedral in Pisan style, is a true jewel.
-It is from the 11th century with a major 14th century Renaissance redesign.
+It is from the 11th century with a significant 14th-century Renaissance redesign.
 A splendid bell tower and a lavish marble façade of red, green and white marble adorn the Cathedral.
-All columns on the façade are created in each their different style due to being contributions in a design competition.
+As contributions in a design competition, all columns on the façade were created in different styles.
 The Cathedral also holds the famous small shrine containing the Holy Face of Lucca or Volto Santo di Lucca in Italian.

-Experiencing Lucca in this setting of unique architecture covering both the traces of the ancient Roman amphitheatre in the Piazza dell’Anfiteatro, the glorious churches, as well as the quaint towers of more recent date, you will definitely lose your heart to the Tuscan picturesque town.
-Sit down in one of the numerous cafés or restaurants and try an Italian espresso, the flavour of a glass of Chianti or an authentic Tuscan meal – and sense the ambiance of historic Lucca.
+Experiencing Lucca in this setting of unique architecture covering both the traces of the ancient Roman amphitheatre in the Piazza dell’Anfiteatro, the glorious churches, as well as the quaint towers of more recent date, you will lose your heart to the Tuscan picturesque town!
+Sit down in one of the numerous cafés or restaurants and try an Italian espresso, the flavour of a glass of Chianti or an authentic Tuscan meal – and sense the ambience of historic Lucca.

 Enjoy Lucca – a real gem in Tuscany!
 Combine it with a trip to Florence or Siena.